LawrenceSB24/Employee-Tracking-with-Skynet/README.md

 ## Packages Used for Application

 > 1. MySQL2 to connect to MySQL database and preform queries
 > 2. Inquirer to interact with user via the command-line
 > 3. console.table to print MySQL rows to the console

-> Additional package: express

-## Getting Started
-Schema.sql file should contain the following tables
-> - `department`
-        - `id: INT PRIMARY KEY`
-        - `name: VARCHAR(30)` to hold department title
-> - `role`
-        - `id: INT PRIMARY KEY`
-        - `title: VARCHAR(30)` to hold role title
-        - `salary: DECIMAL` to hold rolw salary
-        - `department_id: INT` to hold reference to department role belongs to
-> - `employee`
-        - `id: INT PRIMARY KEY`
-        - `first_name: VARCHAR(30)` to hold employee first name
-        - `last_name: VARCHAR(30` to hold employee last name
-        - `role_id: INT` to hold reference to employee role
-        - `manager_id: INT` to hold reference to another employee that is the manager of the current employee (`null` if the employee has no manager)

-> - There will be a different file containing function for performing specific SQL queries

-> - Constructor function or class can be helpful in organizing functions
-> - A seeds-sql file can be used to pre-populate the database.
-This will make development of individual features much easier

 ## Usage